 Apart from the code itself, PCPC must work with City Council to implement zoning remappings in areas where current zoning does not reflect current conditions, and/or areas where zoning does not match the type of development the city hopes to encourage.

 Philadelphia2035 is a two phase effort.
 Phase I involved the creation and adoption of a Citywide Vision.
 This document lays out overarching goals and objectives to guide decision-makers in the different areas of physical development (neighborhoods, transportation, open space, etc).
 The Citywide Vision was adopted by the City Planning Commission on June 7, 2011.

 We are currently in Phase II: District Plans.
 These plans apply the recommendations of the Citywide Vision at the local level, identifying opportunities for zoning changes, public facility improvements, and other infrastructure investments.

-Five District Plans have been completed and adopted:
+Eight District Plans have been completed and adopted:

 Two District Plans are in process:

 The Citizens Planning Institute educates and empowers citizens as they learn about the role good planning plays in creating communities of lasting value.
 This grant-funded arm of the Planning Commission offers a bi-annual course of core and elective classes taught by local practitioners and experts from both public and private sectors.
 Since its launch in November 2010, CPI has graduated Citizen Planners representing hundreds of civic organizations across the city.
 The CPI is expanding as the integrated planning and zoning process accelerates with the implementation of the new Zoning Code and ongoing District Plan projects.
 The CPI sponsored training on the new Zoning Code as well as workshops geared to civic organizations in 2012.
 Check the CPI website